khakhalin/notes/00_to_read_netsci.md

 Go through publications of D. Krioukov (Northeastern): https://web.northeastern.edu/dima/pub/
-Has some publications (older, down the page) on percolation on networks.
+He has some publications (older, down the page) on percolation on networks.

 Video: The physics of brain network architecture, function, and control Lecture by Danielle Bassett